Matildadl/Harry-Potter-Quiz/README.md

 * Thanks to Web Dev Simplified and your great video about how to build a Quiz with JavaScript, that I got my inspiration from.
 Here is the Link : [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)

 # Thank you:
-* Slack Community, without these guys I would be able to finished this.
+* Slack Community, without these guys I wouldn't be able to finished this.
 * My Mentor for giving me great tips.
 * J.K Rowling for writing these fantasic books about Harry Potter ( Yes I am a big fan!)
 * My Family.